 Welcome to Game On!

 Game On! aims to make digital game-based language learning accessible to secondary school teachers.
-As part of the VifoNet competence network, we are developing a video-based training course for practicing teachers.
-Together with our in-practice partners, we are developing and recording example lessons that showcase the potential use cases of digital games in the modern English language classroom.
-Coupled with additional material in the form of Audio/Video-Shortcasts, these videos will form the basis of a course firmly grounded both in theory and practice.
+As part of the VifoNet competence network, we have developed a video-based training course (Access, see below) for practicing teachers.
+Together with our in-practice partners, we have developed and recorded example lessons that showcase the potential use cases of digital games in the modern English language classroom.
+Coupled with additional material in the form of Audio/Video-Shortcasts, these videos form the basis of a course firmly grounded both in theory and practice.

 Project Leader: Prof. Dr. Frauke Matz